AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 New enemy creatures will roam the land : [Imps](https://www.nexusmods.com/skyrimspecialedition/mods/33759), [Lesser Griffins](https://www.nexusmods.com/skyrimspecialedition/mods/50869), [Draugr Cavalry](https://www.nexusmods.com/skyrimspecialedition/mods/27241), [Will-o-the-wisp](https://www.nexusmods.com/skyrimspecialedition/mods/88987).

 [Dragon Combat Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/56082) makes dragons smarter and grants them powerful new abilities.
-Their attacks are also generally stronger, and they have extra resistance to attacks that do not come directly from you.
+Their attacks are also generally stronger, and they have extra resistance to attacks that do not come directly from the Dragonborn.

 ## Death
 [Shadow of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/65136) means death is not the end.
 In most cases, upon defeat the victor will become your Nemesis and grow in power.
 Meanwhile, you will receive a penalty : either (100*your level) in gold, or a dragon soul if you don't have the gold, or one or more permanent points of health (depending on your level) if you don't have the soul either.
 You will also receive a situational or random debuff and lose some experience.